Everything you need to know about Polish names

 - personal features: Charnula- the one who had black hair (black- czarny) or Białowąs – someone who had a white mustache (white- biały, mustache-wąs)

 The majority of common names didn’t last till our time.
-Some of them disappeared, some lost or moved their function- for example, became surnames (like former name Kowal became surname Kowalski, Jawor became Jaworowicz, etc.).
-Only a few still exist in its primary forms, mainly the ones related to plants: Róża (rose), Kalina (viburnum).
+Some of them disappeared, some lost or moved their function- for example, became surnames (like the former name Kowal became the surname Kowalski, Jawor became Jaworowicz, etc.).
+Only a few still exist in their primary forms, mainly the ones related to plants: Róża (rose), Kalina (viburnum).

 Keeping in mind postrzyżyny and old Slavic rituals may help us to remember the Polish phase “Jak masz na imię” much better, as it will make much more sense now.
 In Polish, we don’t ask like in the majority of other European languages, “What is your name”, instead of the verb to be, in Polish we use the verb to have in this sentence, the name is not something that just is, it is something that we have, own.

-What might be interesting in old Slavic names there are no names referring to Pegan Gods, most likely that was a taboo subject and a sacrum sphere not brought up in common, everyday situations.
+What might be interesting in old Slavic culture no names are referring to Pagan Gods, most likely that was a taboo subject and a sacrum sphere not brought up in common, everyday situations.

 The spread of Christianity on Polish land (after 966) brought with itself Christian names which with time started slowly displacing old Slavic ones.
 New names come from the Old and New Testament, especially popular were names of Apostles, Saints, or Martyrs (Jan, Mateusz, Cecylia, Urszula).
 It was never a practice to give children the religious name Jesus (Jezus), and up to the XIX century, Mary (Maria) was extremely rare.

-Christian names are still very popular, they are continuously the biggest group among modern Polish names, but usually, they do not bring up religious connotation anymore.
+Christian names are still very popular, they are continuously the biggest group among modern Polish names, but usually, they do not bring up religious connotations anymore.

 Another category of Polish names is the names inspired by culture– mainly from literature.
 We have a few of them which came into usage in different periods, for example, Oskar or Malwina were coming from The Works of Ossian; Grażyna was the name created and used by Polish poet Adam Mickiewicz in one of his works.

 One of the easy things in Polish is the fact that by knowing the name we can usually guess the gender of the bearer.
-Names ending with -A are in 99 % female names (with exception of foreign names and very few rare male ones like Kosma or Dyzma).
+Names ending with -A is in 99 % female names (with exception of foreign names and very few rare male ones like Kosma or Dyzma).
 It is a good tip to remember the gender of nouns in general.
-The vast majority of feminine nouns will end with -A, exactly the same as Polish girls’ names.
-This rule is very visible in pair of names which we have several in Polish, same name may have two versions:
+The vast majority of feminine nouns will end with -A, the same as Polish girls’ names.
+This rule is very visible in pairs of names which we have several in Polish, the same name may have two versions:

 Unfortunately, this rule only applies when the name stands in Mianownik- Nominative, primary case.
 If it’s being declined by any other case it can have a variety of endings and -A is no longer reserved for feminine ones.
 Take a look: